tejasipalkar/Visitpedia/README.md

 # Visitpedia
 To run the project open index.html in Firefox browser.
-It is the start point of our web application
+It is the start point of our application